nastasja-parschew/nastasja-parschew/README.md

 ## Hi there 👋 My name is Nastasja!

-I am currently completing my master's degree in Computer Science at Humboldt University of Berlin.
+I recently completed my master's degree in Computer Science at the Humboldt University of Berlin.
 So far, I have focused mainly on backend engineering and Data Science.
 I am passionate about both sides!

+My master's thesis was the basis for my first-ever research paper, due to be published mid-January at the AI4BPM workshop.

 **Also:** I am passionate about great design in every form: whether it’s a beautifully structured codebase with great patterns, a thoughtfully designed web app, or even interior design.